 Comprised of faculty representing each college and school of Fairmont State University, the Faculty Development Committee oversees the distribution of faculty grants and awards.
-The committee's charge is to publicize and solicit applications for Faculty Development grants and awards and to select the recipients for final approval by the presidents of the institutions.
+The committee's charge is to publicize and solicit nominations for Faculty Development grants and awards and to select the recipients for final approval by the president of the institution.

 Below are the various teaching awards and the eligibility guidelines.

 This award is named for Professor William A. Boram, a faculty member who served as Vice President of Academic Affairs in the 1970s and who was a fine teacher recognized by his colleagues as an energetic and cheerful supporter of faculty in their work of teaching, scholarship, and service.
 The award is intended to recognize and honor outstanding achievements, unusual dedication, or accomplishments in teaching by full-time faculty at Fairmont State University.
 The Boram Award carries a monetary honorarium.
 It is the University's most prestigious award for teaching. intended to honor and recognize outstanding achievements, unusual dedication, or accomplishments in teaching by full-time faculty at Fairmont State University.